smontanari/jashboard/README.md

 ## Installation
 ### Prerequisites
 You will only need Ruby installed on your machine.
-I've only tested the app with Ruby 1.9.3, but I suppose you could try 2.0.0 and possibly nothing will break (I'm planning to switch to 2.0 at some point though).
+I've only tested the app with Ruby 1.9.3, but I suppose you could try 2.0.0 and possibly nothing will break (I'm planning to switch to Ruby 2 at some point though).

 ### Production instance

     $ cd deploy
     $ rake install

-This will generate a directory **deploy/jashboard_app** which will contain the full webapp with only production files, css and javascript minified, environment variables set.
-You can then copy that folder anywhere you like or just leave it there.
+This will generate a directory **deploy/jashboard_app** which will contain the full webapp with only production files, css and javascript minified, environment variables set to production etc. You can then copy that folder anywhere you like or just leave it there.

 From within the application folder run the following script: